bebopjmm/dnd5e-campaigns/kinloch-blades/Gameplay/chapter01-01.md

 ### Rockseeker Mining

-The heroes arrived independently to the small warehouse in Neverwinter bearing the sign, Rockseeker Mining, as instructed to meet Gundren Rockseeker for the job.
+The heroes arrived independently to the small warehouse in Lastharbor bearing the sign, Rockseeker Mining, as instructed to meet Gundren Rockseeker for the job.

 - Gundren introduced the heroes to each other, adding "You'll have plenty of time to become acquainted on road."
-- he then reviewed the terms of the delivery contract: safe delivery of a wagonload of supplies from Neverwinter to Barthen's Provisions in Phandalin.
+- he then reviewed the terms of the delivery contract: safe delivery of a wagonload of supplies from Lastharbor to Barthen's Provisions in Phandalin.
 	1. all the supplies must arrive in good condition
 	2. the wagon and oxen must be in good condition
 	3. the heroes will receive their payment of 10gp each from Elmar Barthen upon successful delivery
-- Gundren
+- Gundren provided them a map of the area

 At this point, Sildar Hallwinter entered the building with a message for Gundren.
 The dwarf introduced Sildar before reading the message, becoming extremely excited.